shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-3-configuring-azure-ado-connector-in-defender-for-devops.md

       ![](images/m3-img44.png)

-15. After it finishes you can see scan done by Defender for DevOps.
+15. Once it finishes you can see scan done by Defender for DevOps.
 To do that click **Microsoft Security DevOps** section in the left and you will see the output of the actions that were done as shown below:

       ![](images/m3-img45.png)